hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 <img src="../img/Sort_order_question.png" width="500">
 </p>

-Is this SAM file's sort order likely: unsorted, query-sorted, coordinate-sorted or is it ambiguous?
+Is this SAM file's sort order likely unsorted, query-sorted, or coordinate-sorted, or is it ambiguous?

 ---